cloudfoundry/routing-release/README.md

 ### UAA SSL must be enabled before deploying this release

 The BOSH Lite manifest generation scripts use templates that have enabled the following properties by default.
-When generating a manifest for any other environment, you'll need to update your cf-release deployment with these manifest properties before deploying this release.
+When generating a manifest for any other environment, you'll need to update your cf-release deployment with these manifest properties before generating the manifest for this release.
+This release's manifest generation scripts pull the value of `uaa.ssl.port` from the cf-release manifest.

 		properties:
 		  uaa: